 The shift toward scientific thought changed the landscape of occultism since the scientific and unscientific aspects of occultism were formerly indistinguishable.
 Before this change, an “occultist” could have ranged from an individual with noble philosophic and scientific pursuits to a charlatan peddling the elixir of immortality.
 Nevertheless, occultism was essentially viewed as scientific by many preceding the Age of Reason.

 The pivoting from superstition to scientific thought is where the mainstream misconception about occultism took root.
 Many people still categorize occultism under both extremities, whether scientific or unscientific but true occultism was always intended to be virtuous and scientific.
+It was about precisely as the epistemology of the word occult implies, the ‘hidden’ knowledge.
 It was not intended to be the gold mine for crackpots trying to summon demons or charlatans trying to make a quick buck peddling their “Magick.”

-Unfortunately, even the meaning of the word “occult” has slowly morphed over time.
+Unfortunately, even the meaning of the word “occult” has slowly morphed over time and become corrupted.
 The Latin “occultum” refers to the hidden and esoteric and yet, the modern “occult” is reducible to the supernatural, mystical, or “magical”.
 There’s a major difference between those definitions and that difference is what separates pseudo occultism ( mainstream occultism ) from true occultism.